Thom711/pxl-challenge/README.md

 **The way I want to approach this assignment is**

 The main process is a job / controller called MigrateData.
-The process will use JSONReader, https://github.com/pcrov/JsonReader, to parse JSON file one by one.
+The process will use JSONReader, https://github.com/pcrov/JsonReader, to parse JSON file line by line.
 This allows the process to circumvent PHP's limited memory.

 Per entry a new user and creditcard model is instantiated, allowing for model functions to be used.
 If the model passes all